Overview

 In 1995, Franklin D. Azar learned that while Walmart pharmacists received a set salary for a 45-hour work week, they often ended up working many additional hours “off the clock” in order to complete paperwork and other tasks, separate from their duties filling prescriptions.
 Walmart insisted that the pharmacists were salaried professionals, not hourly workers, and thus not entitled to overtime pay.

-Mr. Azar grew up in Trinidad, a small town rich in frontier history, which had seen its share of economic reversals as its coal mining industry declined.
-Mr. Azar was the youngest attorney ever appointed to Assistant District Attorney for the Third Judicial District, a position he left to start his own law firm in Denver in 1987, dedicated to the goal of providing people with fair and timely compensation for their injuries.
+Mr. Azar grew up in Trinidad, a small town rich in frontier history that had seen its share of economic reversals as its coal mining industry declined.
+Mr. Azar was the youngest attorney ever appointed as Assistant District Attorney for the Third Judicial District, a position he left to start his own law firm in Denver in 1987, dedicated to the goal of providing people with fair and timely compensation for their injuries.

 But Mr. Azar continued to maintain ties to his hometown, and immediately became concerned about the way the local Walmart was paying its employees after hearing the former pharmacist’s story about how Walmart had treated him.
 Mr. Azar believed his law firm could make a difference, so FDAzar filed its first lawsuit against Walmart in Southern Colorado on behalf of a few Colorado pharmacists, accusing the company of failing to pay them overtime in violation of the Fair Labor Standards Act.